reduxjs/reselect/README.md

 ### Q: Why is my selector recomputing when the input state stays the same?

-A: Check that your memoization strategy is compatible with your state updates.
-A selector created with `createSelector` that recomputes unexpectedly may be receiving a new object whether the values it contains have updated or not.
+A: Check that your memoization funtion is compatible with your state update function (ie the reducer in Redux).
+For example, a selector created with `createSelector` that recomputes unexpectedly may be receiving a new object whether the values it contains have updated or not.
+As `createSelector` uses `===` to check if an input has changed, the selector will always recompute.

 ```js
 import { REMOVE_OLD } from '../constants/ActionTypes';